Northern Circuit - off the beaten track

 Lake Eyasi

-Drive: 140 km | appr 3,5 hours.
+Drive: 140 km | approx. 3,5 hours

-Lake Eyasi is a seasonal shallow salt lake at the bottom of the Great Rift Valley and the habitat of large populations of flamingos and pelicans in the breeding season.
+Lake Eyasi is a shallow salt lake at the bottom of the Great Rift Valley and the habitat of large populations of flamingos and pelicans in the breeding season.
 Besides the scenery, people visit this area to get acquainted with the life of the Hadzabe and Dagota tribes.
 They are nomadic bushmen and live from what nature provides: they collect wild fruits and hunt with bows and arrows.
-You can join the Hadzabe and engage in other community tourism experiences.
+You can join the Hadzabe on a hunt and engage in other community tourism experiences.

 Day 5 of 14